StevenWong0121/Diabetes-Model/README.md

 OR

-Download the pkl files from model Directory and loaded into Jupyter Notebook for data prediction
+Download the pkl files from *models* Directory and loaded into Jupyter Notebook for data prediction

 ## Report Understading